naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Selena:

-Arrietty: He would have appeared as our guest, but unfortunately one of his minions informed me he's too busy cleaning up and repairing his world after a gigantic skeleton warlord defeated him in arm wrestling.
+Arrietty: He would have appeared as our guest today, but unfortunately he's not able to.
+One of his minions has informed me he's too busy cleaning up and repairing his world after a gigantic skeleton warlord defeated him in arm wrestling.
+So I'll be commenting for him.

 Clara: Huh, weird.